Differential Temporal Difference Learning: Introduction

 where the expectation is with respect to $X\sim \pi$, and $\pi$ denotes the steady-state distribution of the Markov chain $\bfmX$; more details are provided in Sections~\ref{s:setup} and~\ref{s:dtdlambda}.

+A TD-learning algorithm is said to be \emph{consistent}, if the parameter estimates obtained using the algorithm converge to $\theta^*$.

-Theory for TD-learning in the discounted-cost setting is largely complete, in the sense that criteria for convergence are well-understood, and the asymptotic variance of the algorithm is computable based on standard theory from stochastic approximation \cite{bor08a,devmey17a,devmey17b}.
+Theory for TD-learning in the discounted-cost setting is largely complete, in the sense that criteria for convergence are well-understood, and the asymptotic variance of the algorithm is computable based on standard theory from stochastic approximation \cite{bor08a,devmey17a,devmey17b} ; see \cite{chedevbusmey19f,devmey20a,devbusmey20} for the relationship between asymptotic variance and convergence rate of TD-learning algorithms.
 Theory and algorithms for the average-cost setting involving the relative value function $h$ is more fragmented.
-The optimal parameter $\theta^*$ in the analog of \eqref{e:TDgoal}, with $h_\beta$ replaced by the relative value function $h$, can be computed using TD-learning techniques only for Markovian models that regenerate, i.e., under the assumption that there exists a single state $x^*$ that is visited infinitely often \cite{CTCN,huachemehmeysur11,kon02}.
+The optimal parameter $\theta^*$ in the analog of \eqref{e:TDgoal} with $h_\beta$ replaced by the relative value function $h$ can be computed using TD-learning techniques only for Markovian models that regenerate: there exists a state $x^\bullet \in \Re^\ell$ that is visited infinitely often (see the regenerative TD($1$) algorithm in \cite[pg.
+1012]{kontsi00}, and also \cite{CTCN, huachemehmeysur11}).

-Regeneration is not a restrictive assumption in many cases.
-However, the asymptotic variance of these algorithms grows with the variance of inter-regeneration times.
+Regeneration is often not a restrictive assumption.
+However, the asymptotic variance of these algorithms grows with the variance of inter-regeneration times (time between consecutive visits to the regenerative state $x^\bullet$).
 The variance can be massive even in simple examples such as the M/M/1 queue; see the final chapter of \cite{CTCN}.
-High variance is also predominantly observed in the discounted-cost case when the discounting factor is close to $1$; see the relevant remarks in Section~\ref{s:summary} below.
+High variance is also predominantly observed in the discounted-cost case when the discounting factor is close to $1$; see the relevant remarks in Section~\ref{s:summary}.

-The \textit{differential} TD-learning algorithms developed in this paper are designed to resolve these issues.
+The \textit{differential} TD-learning algorithms developed in this paper are designed in part to resolve these issues.
 The main idea is to estimate the \emph{gradient} of the value function.
 Under the conditions imposed, the asymptotic variance of the resulting algorithms remains uniformly bounded over $0 < \beta < 1$.
 And the same techniques can be applied to obtain finite-variance algorithms for approximating the relative value function $h$ for models without regeneration.

-It is interesting to note that the needs of the analysis of the algorithms presented here have, in part, motivated the development of rich new convergence theory for general classes of discrete-time Markov processes \cite{devkonmey17a}.
-Indeed, the results in Sections~\ref{s:Rep} and~\ref{s:TD} of this paper draw heavily on the Lipschitz-norm convergence results established in \cite{devkonmey17a}.
+We note that the needs of the analysis of the algorithms presented here have, in part, motivated the development of rich new convergence theory for general classes of Markov processes \cite{devkonmey17a}.
+Indeed, the results in Sections~\ref{s:Rep} and~\ref{s:TD} draw heavily on the convergence results established in \cite{devkonmey17a}.